Semantic Information Recovery in Wireless Networks: Introduction

 \subsection{Main Contributions}

 The main contributions of this article are: \begin{itemize} \item Motivated by the approach of Bao, Basu et al. \cite{bao_towards_2011, basu_preserving_2014}, we adopt the terminus of a semantic source.
-Inspired by Weaver's notion, we bring it to the context of communications by considering the complete Markov chain including semantic source, communications source, transmit signal, wireless channel, and received signal in contrast to both \cite{bao_towards_2011, basu_preserving_2014}.
+Inspired by Weaver's notion, we bring it to the context of communications by considering the complete Markov chain including semantic source, communications source, transmit signal, communication channel, and received signal in contrast to both \cite{bao_towards_2011, basu_preserving_2014}.
 Further, we also extend beyond the example of deterministic entailment relations between ``models" and ``messages" based on propositional logic in \cite{bao_towards_2011, basu_preserving_2014} to probabilistic semantic channels. \item We define the task of semantic communication in the sense that we perform data compression, coding, and transmission of messages observed such that the semantic Random Variable (\rv) at a recipient is best preserved.
 Basically, we implement joint source-channel coding of messages conveying the semantic \rv, but not differentiating between Levels A and B. We formulate the semantic communication design either as an Information Maximization or as an Information Bottleneck (IB) optimization problem \cite{tishby_information_2000, hassanpour_forward-aware_2020, hassanpour_forward-aware_2021}. \begin{itemize} \item Although the approach pursued here again leads to an IB problem as in \cite{shao_learning_2022}, our article introduces a new classification and perspective of semantic communication and different ML-based solution approaches.
-Different from \cite{shao_learning_2022}, we derive an exact solution to the IB problem that maximizes the mutual information for a fixed encoder output dimension that bounds the compression rate. \item The publication presented here differs also both in the interpretation of what is meant by semantic information and in the objective of recovering this semantic information from approaches to semantic communication presented in the literature like, e.g., \cite{xie_deep_2021}. \end{itemize} \item Finally, we propose the ML-based semantic communication system \sinfoni\ for a distributed multipoint scenario: \sinfoni\ communicates the meaning behind multiple messages that are observed at different senders to a single receiver for semantic recovery. \item We analyze \sinfoni\ by processing images as an example of messages.
-Notably, numerical results reveal a tremendous rate-normalized SNR shift up to $20$ dB compared to classically designed communication systems. \end{itemize} In the following, we reinterpret Weaver's philosophical considerations in Sec. \ref{sec:21} paving the way for our proposed theoretical framework in Sec. \ref{sec:2}.
-Finally, in Sec. \ref{sec:3} and \ref{sec:conclusion}, we provide one numerical example of semantic communication, i.e., \sinfoni, and summarize the main results, respectively.
+Different from \cite{shao_learning_2022}, we solve the IB problem maximizing the mutual information for a fixed encoder output dimension that bounds the information rate. \item The publication presented here differs also both in the interpretation of what is meant by semantic information and in the objective of recovering this semantic information from approaches to semantic communication presented in the literature like, e.g., \cite{xie_deep_2021, beck_swarm_2023}. \end{itemize} \item Finally, we propose the ML-based semantic communication system \sinfoni\ for a distributed multipoint scenario in contrast to \cite{shao_learning_2022}: \sinfoni\ communicates the meaning behind multiple messages that are observed at different senders to a single receiver for semantic recovery.
+Compared to the distributed scenario in \cite{aguerri_distributed_2021, shao_task-oriented_2023}, we include the communication channel. \item We analyze \sinfoni\ by processing images as an example of messages.
+Notably, numerical results reveal a tremendous rate-normalized SNR shift up to $20$ dB compared to classically designed communication systems. \end{itemize} In the following, we reinterpret Weaver's philosophical considerations in Sec.~\ref{sec:21} paving the way for our proposed theoretical framework in Sec.~\ref{sec:2}.
+Finally, in Sec.~\ref{sec:3} and \ref{sec:conclusion}, we provide one numerical example of semantic communication, i.e., \sinfoni, and summarize the main results, respectively.